Undergraduate Visiting Students

 Permission to register under this arrangement does not constitute or imply admission to a degree program at Washington University.
 However, at a future date, qualified visiting students may apply for admission to one of the degree-granting divisions of the university.
 Courses taken during visiting status may be applied to a degree program at Washington University only if authorized by the appropriate academic division.

 Students seeking admission to an undergraduate degree program at Washington University should contact the Office of Undergraduate Admissions.
 Students seeking admission to a graduate degree program in Arts & Sciences at Washington University should contact the Office of Graduate Studies, Arts & Sciences.
 Individuals wishing to pursue non-degree course work in art, architecture, business or engineering should contact those schools directly for information relating to non-degree study.
 High school students wishing to pursue non-degree course work at Washington University should contact the Early College Scholars Program.

 Academic Year Opportunities

-Undergraduate Visiting Student offerings during the academic year are designed for individuals who are currently undergraduate degree candidates in good standing from other colleges or universities who wish to take a leave of absence from their home institutions and enroll full-time in undergraduate courses at Washington University on a temporary basis.
+Undergraduate Visiting Student offerings during the academic year are designed for individuals who are currently undergraduate degree candidates in good standing at other colleges or universities who wish to take a leave of absence from their home institutions and enroll full-time in undergraduate courses at Washington University on a temporary basis.

 Policies and Procedures

 - Eligibility for visiting student status includes current matriculation in good standing and completion of at least one semester of full-time study (12 or more units) at another accredited college or university with a 3.0 minimum grade point average in previous college work.

 - Undergraduate visiting students may register for a minimum of 12 units and a maximum of 21 units of course work during a single semester.

 - Undergraduate visiting students are eligible to register for a maximum of two semesters of full-time study at Washington University.

 - All course enrollments are on a space-available basis and subject to instructor and Arts & Sciences approval.

 - Undergraduate visiting students register for courses with an academic advisor and pay tuition and course-related fees in full at the time of registration.

 - Visiting students are not eligible for federal or institutional financial assistance.